fmbot-discord/docs/docs/guildsettings/index.md

 ### .serverreactions

-Sets the emote reactions for every .fm command in your server.
+Sets automatic emoji reactions for every `.fm` and `featured` command in your server.

-To disable, simply use `.serverreactions` without any emotes.
+To disable, simply use `.serverreactions` without any emojis.

-Make sure the emotes you enable are on your server.
+Make sure the emojis you enable are on your server, or in a server that .fmbot is also in.

-Max amount of emotes is 3.
-Please put a space between every emote.
+Max amount of emojis is 3.
+Please put a space between every emoji.

 !!! note "Examples"
     `.serverreactions :PagChomp: :PensiveBlob:`